-Wet food: Wet food comes in cans and is about 75 percent water.
-This food is great for senior cats because it provides so much hydration.
+Wet food comes in cans and is about 75 percent water, which is great for senior cats because it provides so much hydration.
 It's also soft and easy to eat, which is preferable for cats with any dental issues.

-Fresh/ homemade food: Homemade food for senior cats is generally not advisable.
-It may sound like a good idea, but it carries a risk of nutritional deficiency, since you (probably) aren't a trained expert in feline nutrition.
+Homemade food for senior cats is generally not advisable.
+It may sound like a good idea, but it carries a risk of nutritional deficiency since you (probably) aren't a trained expert in feline nutrition.
 (If you are, please disregard this paragraph.)
 Unless your veterinarian recommends homemade food for your senior cat, stick to canned food, which contains all the protein and nutrients your cat needs.

 Hydration becomes increasingly important as a cat ages.
 Feeding your cat canned food is a great way to help her stay hydrated.
 In addition, make sure she has multiple water bowls around your home, so that water is easily accessible to her.
 If she's not that interested in drinking water, try making the water more delicious by adding a little bit of clam juice or chicken broth.

 Most cats like warm places, but this becomes especially true as cats age and become more prone to arthritis.
 Make sure cat beds are placed in warm spots and are easily accessible.
 Older cats benefit from a predictable schedule and a bit of extra attention.
 Make sure you schedule some cuddle time into your days.
 If your senior cat isn't much a snuggler, then schedule gentle playtime or whatever kind of attention she likes.